adammurdoch/docmatic/README.md

 API Usage
 =========
 Use a `Parser` implementation to build a `Document`.
 Use one or more `Renderer` implementations to generate output from that `Document`.
+Use a `Theme` implementation to tweak the output.

 Known Issues
 ============
-* Exception rendering a markdown document that does not start with a header.
+* A markdown document that does not start with a header is rendered across multiple pages.
 * Paragraph fonts are used for inline elements in headers in PDFs.